What is fertility?

 - If you don’t want to use a backup method of birth control during fertile times, you can use those times to explore other kinds of sex, such as oral sex, anal sex, mutual masturbation, etc.

 Disadvantages of FAMs:

-- You often have to do something every day (e.g. mark something down in a chart, check your temperature, etc.).
+- Doing something every day (e.g., marking something down in a chart).

-- You will have to use another method of birth control or avoid getting sperm in your vagina at certain times in your cycle.
+- If preventing pregnancy, you will have to use another method of birth control or avoid getting sperm in your vagina at certain times in your cycle.

-- You have to feel comfortable touching your own body (to gather and look at cervical mucus).
+- You may have to feel comfortable touching your vagina to gather and look at cervical mucus.

-- Like many forms of birth control, FAMs do not protect you from sexually transmitted infections (STIs).
+- Like many forms of birth control, FAMs do not protect from sexually transmitted infections (STIs).

-- These methods may not work if you don’t have regular cycles.
+- These methods may not work if you do not have regular menstrual cycles.

 - It can take time to learn and use FAM effectively.

-- FAM consultants can be hard to find and appointments with consultants can be expensive.
+- FAM consultants may be hard to find and can be expensive.